This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-- Hilton – great location on famous George street with award winning restaurants and bars.
+- Hilton – great location on famous George street with award-winning restaurants and bars.

 Camping in Sydney

-For a unique Sydney experience, consider camping on Cockatoo Island, a heritage listed island in the middle of Sydney Harbour.
+For a unique Sydney experience, consider camping on Cockatoo Island, a heritage-listed island in the middle of Sydney Harbour.

-Getting Around Sydney
+Getting To and Around Sydney